Middle School Special Programs

 Eighth Grade Play

 Every year, the entire 8th Grade class takes on the responsibility of pulling off a full-scale musical production—entirely in Hebrew.
-It’s not only a culmination of years of Hebrew study.
-The intense preparation that goes into the show cements the bonds students make over a period of years at KSDS.
+The play culminates years of Hebrew study but, also, the intense preparation that goes into the show cements the bonds students make over a period of years at KSDS.
 Its special place in the hearts of our students shows in the alumni who pack the auditorium, along with eighth grade parents, siblings, grandparents and friends.
 Recent productions have included “South Pacific,” “The Pajama Game” and “Guys and Dolls.”

 Tickets sell out quickly and will be available in March.
 Call the Middle School “Box Office” at 410-824-2053 for reservations.